 Know your customer

 Before you undertake any marketing activity, make sure that your product, proposition, and branding resonates with your target customers.
 A great way to get this info is to build relationships with your customers.
-Recruit customers from your target market with an incentive (vouchers, meals out) and ask for their opinion – you can do this by email or even at a small event.
+Recruit customers from your target market with an incentive program (vouchers, meals out) and ask for their opinion – you can do this by email or even at a small event.
 This is also a great way of testing your marketing messages before spending any money.
 Ask if your specific marketing efforts are appealing or no; is your special offer enticing to them?
 Is it clear what you’re selling?

 If you have competitors that are well-established and doing well, take a look at their marketing activity, not only to find inspiration but gaps where you can market your product with less competition.